allyourbankarebelongtous/pleb-vpn/README.md

 Sort of.
-The actual software here on GitHub is only for Raspiblitz, but if you can find a guide to install OpenVPN and take your node clearnet on your own nothing is stopping you from contacting @allyourbankarebelongtous or anyone else willing to share a VPS and paying them a small fee to gain a clearnet IP.
+The actual software here on GitHub is only for Raspiblitz, but if you can find a guide to install OpenVPN and take your node clearnet on your own nothing is stopping you from contacting @allyourbankarebelongtous or anyone else willing to share a VPS and paying them a small fee to gain a clearnet IP and a couple of forwarded ports.
 You will have to figure out how to change the port LND or Core Lightning uses to talk to the outside world with as well.
 There are numerous guides on how to do this.

 **I want to update my node.
 What do I need to do?**
 Update like normal according to Raspiblitz instructions.
 Pleb-VPN will automatically